-It was decided to utilize the accurately machined UEF holddown plates themselves as a measure of accuracy.
+It was decided to utilize the accurately machined UEF hold-down plates themselves as a measure of accuracy.
 The four computed distances between the adjusted centers of adjacent outer rings were compared to the nominal distance of 102.87 mm.

 This comparison was made for each of the 177 UEF plates for a total of 708 distances.
-The results are shown in the table in figure 12.
+The results are shown in the table on the following page.

 Rejection limits varying from 1.5 mm to 10.0 mm were applied to the difference between nominal and computed distances.
 Distances with differences exceeding the limit were rejected.
-For example, a rejection limit of 1.5 mm resulted in an RMS of differences of 0.607 mm.
+For example, a rejection limit of 1.5 mm resulted in an r.m.s. of differences of 0.607 mm.
 Adjusted points associated with rejected distances were examined to establish a reason for rejection.
 It was found that these points belong primarily to new, shiny UEFs which were often saturated in the image.
-This clearly has a negative effect on circle detection and, in turn, center-point determination.
+This clearly has a negative impact on circle detection and in turn, center-point determination.
 Future measurements would likely benefit from the acquisition of multiple exposures at each camera station.